jonathanschimpf/Employee-Content-Management-System/README.md

 <p>&nbsp;<p>

-To make use of this application, you must first download the repo, and then run `npm install` within the terminal to begin the install of `inquirer``MySQL`, & `console.table` dependencies.
+To make use of this application, you must first download the repo, and then run `npm install` within the terminal to begin the install of `inquirer`, `MySQL`, & `console.table` dependencies.
 These required dependencies are already provided within the included `package.json` file.

 <p>&nbsp;<p>